Charting Terra Incognita

 Marlow places much emphasis on Kurtz as a voice, as speech, for what Kurtz has done is not as significant as the information he has to impart about where he has been.
 Ultimately, however, the reader hears none of what Kurtz says firsthand.
 It is as if Marlow suggests that such knowledge is so tied to personal experience that without that experience to inform the facts, the facts become just so many disconnected words that can mean anything.
 Kurtz’s final, “The horror!”, taken out of context, is open to a variety of interpretations, any of which are probably false without the meaning supplied by context.
 The point is that the geography of the mind cannot be mapped because it is too personal, but even so, understanding may be possible for the individual within the limits of that individual’s context.

 Realizing that physical exploration of the world had gone about as far as it could, Conrad indicates that now human exploration must go inward.
-If he denotes that such a search is necessary through his depiction of the casual brutalities inflicted by so-called civilized Europeans, he also connotes that the search is inevitable by showing that humans have the drive to journey to the ends of every tributary of knowledge, even if all that is to be found there is horror.
+If he denotes that such a search is necessary through his depiction of the casual brutalities inflicted by so-called civilized Europeans, he also connotes that the search is inevitable by showing that humans have the drive to journey to the ends of every tributary of knowledge, even if all that is to be found at the end of some of them is horror.

 But Conrad also has an important message about the external world as we know it—a world composed entirely of terra cognita.
 Heart of Darkness exposes European colonialism at its worst as an attempt to impose a system of order for the purpose of plunder.
-But what is significant is that this system of order does not hold in the new territories carved from terra incognita, for these territories embody antiorder, at least in terms of the European concept of order.
+But what is significant is that this system of order does not hold in the new territories carved from terra incognita, for these territories embody, not disorder, but antiorder, at least in terms of the European concept of order.
 What Conrad is saying is that the very act of exploration, whether in the real world or in the realm of the psyche, changes the parameters of life so drastically that the old concepts of order must, perforce, give way to new paradigms.
+In a sense, he’s espousing a sort of humanistic version of Heisenberg’s principle that any observation of any system alters that system.
 In other words, if the world is opened up to encompass a global awareness for all peoples, then all peoples must take part in shaping that world and its meanings.

 It is interesting to note in this regard the context in which Conrad tells his story.
 He puts it into the mouth of Marlow, who, in turn, tells it to an audience composed of archetypal representatives of the British empire—the Director of the Companies, the Lawyer, and the Accountant.
 While their motives were, admittedly, exploitative rather than benevolent, these men, and other Europeans like them, did open up much of the world and create, for the first time, an awareness among all men of the extent of the global community.